Yma o Hyd: Rugby

 Even before the release of "Yma o Hyd", Iwan's music had a long association with rugby and specifically Llanelli RFC.
-Iwan was a rugby fan since his youth in Brynaman, and had a long friendship with the Llanelli player Ray Gravell since the 1970s when Iwan was imprisoned for refusing to pay his fines for defacing English only road signs, Gravell ensured Iwan's release from jail by paying his fines for him.
+Iwan was a rugby fan since his youth in Brynamman, and had a long friendship with the Llanelli player Ray Gravell since the 1970s when Iwan was imprisoned for refusing to pay his fines for defacing English only road signs, Gravell ensured Iwan's release from jail by paying his fines for him.

 As a fan of Iwan's music, Gravell would sing his songs before his Llanelli, Wales, and British & Irish Lions matches.
 The song itself would become an official team anthem in the 1990s when Gravell became president of the club and arranged for the song to be played every time Llanelli and the Scarlets scored.
 Since the Parc y Scarlets stadium was opened in 2008, the words "Yma o Hyd" has been displayed above the players tunnel.